By Dr. Marie Pace, DNM, CNC, HHP

 In 2014 I broke down and did a food allergy test on myself (I know, I know… healers tend to take care of themselves last!) and was stunned.
 I was HIGHLY allergic to dairy, eggs, wheat, pork, turkey, and chicken.
 When I finally removed those foods from my diet and started eating a whole food plant based diet… it was almost a miracle.
 My gut issues and skin issues vanished.
 Not in a few months… but in a few DAYS!

 In 2015 I picked up a new book that was getting some buzz in the holistic field… MEDICAL MEDIUM By Anthony William.
 WOW!
-I read the book 3 times through in a matter of days.
+I read the book 3 times in a matter of days.
 I was stunned to find this guy… this medical medium… this healer … pointing back to the EPSTEIN BARR VIRUS as the culprit to “autoimmune disease” and every illness that was seemingly incurable.
 I’m not going to say that I agree with everything he says.
 But DANG!
 This guy was on to something.
 I fully believe that he is going in the right direction.
 His protocol was based on sound advice… eat a whole food plant-based diet as the crux to the remedy, remove triggers, connect with your own spirituality and use natural substances to kill the virus & remove heavy metals.
-As a spiritual healer, Mr. William’s intuition and messages are workable and sound.
+I certainly didn’t agree with everything he stated as fact but I felt very drawn to his intuition about Epstein Barr.

 Let’s take a few steps back and look at the history of HASHIMOTO’S, what are the possible “causes” of this disease, how it can make you feel and lastly… how to solve the problem holistically.